uclaopt/Provable_Plug_and_Play/README.md

 All the arguments are explained in the file "utils/config.py".

 ## Training
-We provide some pretraining models in the folder "pretrained_models".
+We provide some pretraining models in the folder "Pretrained_models".
 They can be directly used in the Plug-and-PLay framework.
 To train new models, please refer the "README" file in the "training" folder.

 Citation
 =========================